reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 }
 ```

-In order to specify information about the scope of the annotation and the area it targets, such as compile-time or run-time, we need to add Meta-Annotations to the Custom Annotation.
-For eg., in order to specify that the Annotation applies to Classes only, we need to add @Target(ElementType.TYPE), which specifies that this annotation only applies to Classes, and @Retention(RetentionPolicy.RUNTIME), which specifies that this annotation only applies at run-time.
+To specify information about the scope of the annotation and the area it targets, such as compile-time or run-time, we need to add Meta-Annotations to the Custom Annotation.
+For eg., to specify that the Annotation applies to Classes only, we need to add @Target(ElementType.TYPE), which specifies that this annotation only applies to Classes, and @Retention(RetentionPolicy.RUNTIME), which specifies that this annotation only applies at run-time.
 We will discuss further details about Meta-Annotations once we get this basic example running.

 ```java
 @Target(ElementType.TYPE)